SaifJamilKhan/Questions/README.md

 Implement a stack with an Arraylist
 Implement a Queue with a stack in n complexity
+Given a sorted array of all ints from 0-51, return a shuffled array;

 Find the # of islands in a matrix of 1s and 0s where 1 represents land and 0 is water Ex